 Under exceptional circumstances, a fund may suspend your right to sell your investment.
-See "Purchases, Switches and Redemptions - How to sell your Mutual Fund series Units - Suspending your right to sell Mutual Fund Series units" in Part A of the simplified prospectus and "Purchases, Switches and Redemptions - Exchange and Redemption of ETF Series units" in Part A of the simplified prospectus and redemptions of ETF Series units" in Part A of the simplified prospectus for details.
+See "Purchases, Switches and Redemptions - How to sell your Mutual Fund Series Units - Suspending your right to sell Mutual Fund Series Units" in Part A of the simplified prospectus and "Purchases, Switches and Redemptions - Exchange and Redemption of ETF Series Units" in Part A of the simplified prospectus for details.